Residential HVAC Maintenance • Linden, NJ

 How often should HVAC maintenance be done in New Jersey?

 Many homes benefit from seasonal maintenance, typically before cooling season and before heating season.
-The ideal cadence depends on system type and how heavily it is used.
+The ideal cadence depends on system type, equipment age, usage, and home conditions.

 What is included in a tune-up?

-A professional maintenance visit usually includes performance checks, airflow-related review, thermostat/control checks, inspection points for wear, and maintenance notes with recommendations.
+A professional maintenance visit usually includes performance checks, airflow-related review, thermostat and control checks, inspection points for wear, drainage observations where applicable, and maintenance notes with recommendations.

 Does maintenance reduce energy bills?

-Maintenance can help reduce wasted runtime and improve operating efficiency, but results vary depending on system condition, home airflow, and usage patterns.
+Maintenance can help reduce wasted runtime and improve operating efficiency, but results vary depending on system condition, home airflow, thermostat use, equipment age, and usage patterns.

 Do you service heat pumps and ductless systems?